Being a landlord has its benefits, but sometimes it can be really tough!

 Most landlords we’ve met have done their due diligence.
 They have accurately estimated their mortgage payments and all the monthly expenses for their rental properties.
 They diligently put some money aside from each rent check towards capital expenditure (that roof will need replacing one day!) and also for tenant turnover and vacancy.
 At the end of the month, they pocket the net proceeds.
 This income, when it comes in regularly, can be a welcome boost to the monthly budget.

 But imagine if the roof were to fail tomorrow.
 Imagine if a pipe bursts while your tenant is on holiday causing extensive water damage.
-Or what if a tenant stops paying and Oklahoma eviction laws mean it takes months to get the tenant out, and in the meantime, the tenant completely trashes the property?
+Or what if a tenant stops paying and Oklahoma eviction laws mean it could take months to get the tenant out, and in the meantime, the tenant completely trashes the property?

 If you don’t have money in the bank today for a major renovation of your own home, you probably don’t have that money lying around for your rental property.
 Measuring the cost of major renovations or capital expenditure over many years is one thing.
 Paying large amounts of money out of pocket today is a different matter altogether!